jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) if the person applying is part of a group of companies, the group must meet the threshold requirement:
   (b) if persons apply jointly for a short-process ruling, each person must meet the threshold requirement:
   (c) if a person applies for a short-process ruling on behalf of another person, the other person must meet the threshold requirement:
-  (d) if the person applying is not yet in legal existence, the person must have a reasonable expectation of meeting the threshold requirement for the tax year to which the ruling relates.
+  (d) if the person applying is not yet in legal existence, the person must have a reasonable expectation of meeting the threshold requirement for the tax year to which the ruling relates:
+  (e) if the person applying is a non-resident,—
+    (i) the reference to annual gross income is treated as a reference to the person’s income, including any non-residents’ foreign-sourced income, and excluding any exempt or excluded income:
+    (ii) the reference to the tax year is treated as a reference to the person’s most recently completed financial year.
 (5) For the purposes of subsection (3)﻿(b), if the expected amount is unknown, the person must state this fact in the application, and the Commissioner may then consider under section 91EK(2) whether a short-process ruling is appropriate in the circumstances.
 (6) The application must meet the requirements of section 91EO.
 (7) The person may withdraw the application at any time by notifying the Commissioner.